khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Todo: Add live component block with code example (optional)

+### Disabling vs. hiding fields

+The user goal when interacting with a form should be taken into account when deciding whether a field needs to be disabled or hidden from the interface.

+**Disable** a field if a user does not have access grants for an item, but still has disclosure to it.
+The field is still displayed in the form, but cannot be edited.

+Disabled fields give extra thought for the user about why it is not available.
+The visual distinction between disabled/enabled fields should be very explicit and clear.
+Be sure to always include a helper text below the field, explaining why they are disabled.

+**Hide** a field if a user does not have neither disclosure nor access to an item.
+This option is relevant specifically for system security measures, when some specific information should not be available in the user interface.

+Hiding all of the disallowed items is most consistent, avoids distraction, and lower the user's cognitive load by only showing the fields they need to complete their task.

+When in doubt, give preference to hiding a field instead of disabling it.

 ### Help text

 Help text can be used as additional instructions to the user when filling in the form.
 It should be: